MejiaDeRul/MejiaDeRul/README.md

 - 👋 Hi, I’m @MejiaDeRul
 - 👀 I’m interested in learn differents technologies
-- 🌱 I’m currently learning NodeJS and ReactJS
+- 🌱 I’m currently learning MERN and Cibersecurity

 <!---
 MejiaDeRul/MejiaDeRul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.